Three-coloring triangle-free graphs on surfaces VI. 3-colorability of quadrangulations: General surfaces

 Finally, we need to combine Lemmas~\ref{lemma-weak} and \ref{lemma-tame}.

-\begin{proof}[Proof of Theorem~\ref{thm-main}] By Gr\"otzsch's theorem, Corollary~\ref{cor-disk} and by Lemma 4.5 of \cite{trfree5}, we can assume that $\Sigma$ either has positive genus or at least three cuffs.
-Let $d$ and $\rho$ be the constants of Lemma~\ref{lemma-weak} applied for $\Sigma$ and $k$.
-Let $\sigma=\max(\rho, 2k(d+1))$ and $\nu=\rho+2\sigma+6k+10$.
+\begin{proof}[Proof of Theorem~\ref{thm-main}] The conclusion of Theorem~\ref{thm-main} holds when $\Sigma$ is the sphere by Gr\"otzsch's theorem, when $\Sigma$ is the disk by Corollary~\ref{cor-disk}, and when $\Sigma$ is the cylinder by Lemma~4.6 of \cite{trfree5}.
+Therefore, we can assume that $\Sigma$ has either positive genus or at least three cuffs.

+Let $d$ and $\rho$ be the constants of Lemma~\ref{lemma-weak} applied for $\Sigma$ and $k$; witout loss of generality, we can assume $d\ge 2$ and $\rho\ge 2kd+2$.
+Let $m$ be the number of cuffs of $\Sigma$ and let $\nu=\rho+m(\rho+8(k+d)-6)$.
 We already argued in the introduction (Corollary~\ref{cor-win0} and Observation~\ref{obs-gen}) that the winding number constraint is necessary for the existence of an extension of $\psi$.
 Let us now prove that it is sufficient.